Secretchronicles/main-website/content/en/news/2014-10-01-new-name-and-mailinglist.md

 date: 2014-10-01
 author: Quintus
 translator:
+summary: Our new name has been decided on, and a mailinglist has been created.
 ---

-> ### Our new name has been decided on, and a mailinglist has been created.
->
-> Today is a great day.
-After weeks of discussion, we have finally come
-> to a decision on the issue ticket numbered [#92][1], which was the
-> main place where the discussion around our project name was
-> happening.
-We have departed from the [SMC project][2] in our goals
-> already, but the game still announced itself under this name.
-From
-> today, we are now to be known under the following name:
+Today is a great day.
+After weeks of discussion, we have finally come to a decision on the issue ticket numbered [#92][1], which was the main place where the discussion around our project name was happening.
+We have departed from the [SMC project][2] in our goals already, but the game still announced itself under this name.
+From today, we are now to be known under the following name:

->
-> ### The Secret Chronicles of Dr. M.
+### The Secret Chronicles of Dr. M.
-{: .summary}

 Dr. M., whose full name has not yet been decided on, will be the villain of a new and darker story which will probably be centered